 4. Video Marketing

-Videos as marketing are not expected to outgrow its britches any time soon.
-It has already become one of the most successful marketing tactics and is expected to make up more than 85 percent of internet traffic by 2020.
-Vertical video formats are also on the rise thanks to Instagram.
-For more information on video marketing, check out our blog on the topic.
+Videos as a marketing tool are not expected to outgrow their britches anytime soon.
+It has already become one of the most successful marketing tactics, and is expected to make up more than 85 percent of internet traffic by 2020.
+Vertical video formats are also on the rise, thanks to Instagram.

 5. Zero-Click SEO